Revature-Salesforce-Training/curriculum/readme.md

 ### Projects

 4 Projects in total (starting at zero index)

-P0 - Indvidual project
+- P0 & P1 - Indvidual project (P1 is presented as a team, however)
-P1-P3 - Team based projects
+- P2 & P3 - Team based projects

 P3 - Final project, cohort wide team, often presented to clients.

-Our projects and their requirements will be found on GitHub as well.
-For P0, you will notice that it is broken down into three parts.
-Each part is in our first few weeks.
-Each week we will be exploring new content that will build on (and add new requirements) to your first project.
+Our projects and their requirements will be found here on GitHub.

 ### Self Assesments